 In my experience, drawings can often be delivered within 2-4 weeks.
 This estimate is based on typical new residential work, a completed set of architectural plans, and a readily available Independent Reviewer.
 My preference is to provide detailed drawings rather than a generic detail package.
 This benefits the construction process and often helps develop a better relationship with the contractor.
 If requested, the drawings can be adjusted to reflect the appropriate amount of detail for the project budget.

 A letter of assurance is a document that identifies who is responsible for what on a building project.
 Read about them here.

 These letters can only be provided after completing a field review.
 I can provide the field review and note if there is compliance.
-I prefer to be involved before the work is constructed, so please feel free to retain me and discuss early on so that all the details are known and correct.
-In any event, find out if the Project Engineer wants a structural engineer’s Schedule B, or if they need a Schedule S. Sometimes this information is specified in the General Notes.
+I prefer to be involved before the work is constructed, so please feel contact me early on so that we can discuss and detail the design correctly.
+Review the drawings to also confirm whether the Registered Professional (Architect/Engineer) needs a structural engineer’s Schedule B or a Schedule S.

 Yes.
 The deposit helps me prioritize and schedule my work accordingly.